 Final Thoughts

-Adding an authorized user account is a fast and easy way of collecting some extra points or miles outside of earning the signup bonus.
-In addition to the extra points, AU’s offer a way of sidestepping the more onerous transfer restrictions, and allow you to rack up points that much faster on route to your next dream holiday.
+Adding an authorized user account is a fast and easy way of collecting some extra points or miles outside of earning a new card's sign-up bonus.
+In addition to the extra points, authorized users offer a way of sidestepping the more onerous transfer restrictions with some points programs.
+Ultimately, authorized user accounts allow you to rack up points much faster en route to your next dream holiday.

 The comments on this page are not provided, reviewed, or otherwise approved by the bank advertiser.
 It is not the bank advertiser's responsibility to ensure all posts and/or questions are answered.